webyrd/mediKanren/medikanren/README.md

 * consolidate db generation with one script

 * reorganize directory structure
-  * lift biolink to main directory, moving current main contents somewhere else
+  * lift medikanren to main directory, moving current main contents somewhere else
   * keep configs, logs, and user programs (such as gui, web-server...) in main directory
   * move library and data processing code to a new subdirectory
   * move tests and examples into their own subdirectories